For B Street Hands-on Events go HERE.

 Sowing Seeds in the Desert: Fukuoka related to Permaculture

-Mr. Fukuoka's recently released book, Sowing Seeds in the Desert.
-Larry will discuss farming methods and philosophy of Mr. Fukuoka and how they compare to the practices and principles of permaculture as well as Mr. Fukuoka's plan to regreen the human-created deserts of the world using natural farming.
+Larry will discuss farming methods and philosophy of Mr. Fukuoka and how they compare to the practices and principles of permaculture, as well as Mr. Fukuoka's plan to regreen the human-created deserts of the world using Natural Farming.

 About Larry: Larry is a soil scientist who spent four years in Japan, two of them at the farm of Masanobu Fukuoka.
-He is the editor of Fukuoka's books, "Sowing Seeds in the Desert" and "The One-Straw Revolution".
+He is the translator of Fukuoka's book "The One-Straw Revolution".
 Larry worked for the California State Department of Forestry for several years, then in wholesale and retail nurseries before doing residential landscaping in the San Francisco Bay Area for more than 20 years.
 He currently lives in Ashland, Oregon.

 Melanie Vorass